mkhodkar70/Deep_Learning/README.md

 1) Churn Propensity (ChurnModeling): <br>
-Propensity to churn modeling of the customers of a financial institutions, using their properties such as age, geography, gender, credit score and balance.
+Propensity to churn modeling of the customers of a financial institutions, using their properties such as age, geography, gender, credit score and balance. <br>
 Key tools: Artificial Neural Networks, weighting imbalanced classes <br>
 Libraries: tensorflow, keras, scikit-learn, seaborn, matplotlib, numpy, pandas

 2) Image Classification (FruitClassifier): <br>
-Leveraging CNNs with ResNet50V2 being set as the backbone of the neural network to distinguish 131 different fruits from each other.
+Leveraging CNNs with ResNet50V2 being set as the backbone of the neural network, to distinguish 131 different fruits from each other. <br>
 Key tools: Convolutional Neural Networks, Transfer Learning (ResNet) <br>
 Libraries: tensorflow, keras, pathlib, scikit-learn, matplotlib, numpy, pandas